One Way You Can Relaxify Your Life: An Environmentalist's Guide.

 Sweep, vacuum, and mop your floors.
 Wipe down all surfaces, dust, and open your window to let in some fresh air.

-The other day I was at my friend’s house, and we had finished everything we needed to do for this project we have been working on.
+The other day I was at my friend’s house.
 We were sitting in her room and I said, “do you want to relaxify your house?”
 Naturally, she was confused, and I explained to her that relaxification is about creating a nice environment.
 We found sage in one of her kitchen drawers, and, to her mother’s dismay, we danced around her house fanning around the smell of sage, all for the sake of relaxifying.
-Yes, the smell got really strong, and then my friend decided to mention to me that she was an asmatic, but once the sage dissipated into the house, the entire house relaxed.
+Yes, the smell got really strong, and then my friend decided to mention to me that she was an asthmatic, but once the sage dissipated into the house, the entire house relaxed.

 Let’s move on to our clothes.
 Separate your clothes into sections: tops, bottoms, underwear, outerwear, accessories, and shoes.